Getting Started with Google@UH Gmail (Webmail)

 Click on the tool bar icon for the action you wish to perform on the opened message.

 Here are some of the basic tasks which can be performed:

-Send a new message - Click on the Compose Mail button on the left tool bar.
+Send a new message - Click on the Compose button in the left pane.
 The window appears for you to compose your message.
 Type in the email address of the recipient in the text box labeled To: (You may enter multiple recipients).
-Click on the Add Cc or Add Bcc to add carbon copy or blind carbon copy recipients.
+Click on Cc or Bcc to add carbon copy or blind carbon copy recipients.

 (Note: CC stands for Carbon Copy - it means "send a copy to this person also."
 BCC stands for Blind Carbon Copy - "Don't let other people see that I am sending a copy to this person.")

 Type in the subject and the text of your message.
 When finished, click on the Send button to send your message.
 Once your message is sent, the window with the message will close automatically.

 If you wish to delete your draft, i.e. not send the composed message, click the Trash can icon (discard draft) on the lower right of the New Message window.

 There are several things you can do after reading an email message:

 Reply - Reply to a message by clicking on the Reply icon (backwards pointing arrow).

 A new window appears below for you to compose your reply.
 The To field is automatically filled in with the email address of the person who sent the original message.
 You may add more recipients by clicking on the Cc or Bcc.